sakgiok/codwfeeplus/README.md

 # codwfeeplus
 A prestashop module for implementing Cash On Delivery with a fee with a lot of options.
 ## Features
+* Compatible with multiple currencies and multiple shops
 * Able to either integrate the COD fee with the Carrier's fee, or add a dummy product in the order to reflect the fee.
 * Many parameters to check for, in order to apply the fee (cart total, delivery country, delivery zone, carrier, customer group, product categories, manufacturers, suppliers).
 * Many ways to calculate the fee (fixed value, percentage of the cart value or a combination of the two.